tuuuuuuring/BHDSI-Dataset/README.md

 | UperNet           | ResNet50       | FPN            | 6.224    | 2.440   | 0.125        | 0.249   | 0.383        |
 | DeepLabV3         | ResNet50       | ASPP           | 6.720    | 2.604   | 0.095        | 0.190   | 0.301        |

+# Article Citation

+The article related to this dataset can be found here: xxxx.
+[DOI:xxxxxxxx/xxx.xxxxxxxx]